cli/cli/.github/CONTRIBUTING.md

 ## Submitting a pull request

+1. Create a new branch:
+   1. Ensure you are up-to-date with main repository branch: `git checkout trunk && git pull`
    1. Create a new branch: `git checkout -b my-branch-name`
 1. Make your change, add tests, and ensure tests pass
 1. Submit a pull request: `gh pr create --web`